mdally/angularAnimationFlipbook/README.md

 ================================================

-Angular directive for a slider-controlled animation flipbook
+Angular directive for an animation flipbook.
+It allows users to scrub back and forth through frames of an animation.

 Check out a demo at http://mrkdll.com/#/Article/Voronoi